rsnodgrass/hassio-addons/virtual-itach-flex/README.md

 was built using a [StarTech ICUSB232I 8-port USB serial adapter](https://amazon.com/StarTech-com-USB-Serial-Adapter-Hub/dp/B009AT5TB2) as well as native Raspberry Pi GPIO pin outs.

-While built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)), this can just as easily be executed as a standalone server.
+While this microservice is built as a Docker container (with additional support for making it a plug-and-play [HASS.IO](https://www.home-assistant.io/hassio/) add-on for Home Assistant](https://www.home-assistant.io/)), this can just as easily be executed as a standalone server.

-The Virtual IP2SL listens on ports 4999-5007, depending on configuration.

-Data sent to any of these ports is relayed directly out the RS232 serial port associated with that TCP port in configuration.
-Similarly, any data received from the RS232 will be written to the TCP port.
-The RS232 ports are defaulted to /dev/ttyUSB0 through /dev/ttyUSB7.

 #### Install as a Hass.io Add-on